In This Article

 Healthy Marital Conflict

-Marriage is both a challenge and an opportunity.
-There will be times during any marriage when forming and maintaining an intimate bond is challenging.
-Couples who are able to meet the challenges and overcome them become better partners, lovers, and companions.
-What are some of the challenges that a marriage may face?
+Marriage is both a challenge and an opportunity; there will be times during any marriage when maintaining an intimate bond is difficult.
+Couples who are able to meet and overcome marital strife can become better partners, lovers, and companions.
+Marriages face all sorts of tough challenges, but these are some of the more common sources of discord:

 - Health issues

 When couples choose to handle issues without resorting to hitting, screaming, blaming, and belittling one another, they're engaging in healthy marital conflict.
 Partners need to possess a willingness to work through conflict as it arises: Avoidance only leads to bigger problems, with psychological implications that can often morph into abuse.